 - 10 days if the boat or property damage is in excess of $2000 or total boat loss.

 How to File a Written Accident Report

-Boating Accident Report forms can also be obtained from local law enforcement authorities, Department Conservation Police Officers, DGIF website, and all Department offices.
-You may submit the completed forms in person or send them to the Virginia Department of Game and Inland Fisheries, Boating Accident, 7870 Villa Park Dr., Suite 400, P.O.
+Boating Accident Report forms can also be obtained from local law enforcement authorities, Department Conservation Police Officers, DWR website, and all Department offices.
+You may submit the completed forms in person or send them to the Virginia Department of Wildlife Resources, Boating Accident, 7870 Villa Park Dr., Suite 400, P.O.
 Box 90778, Henrico, VA 23228.
 The boat operator or owner usually completes the form unless she/he is physically unable to do so.

 Duty to Stop and Render Assistance